wonseobshin/VerifyIt/lib/presentation.md

  - go through a user process
   - emphasize the annotation feature
   - talk about how the annotation code was developed.
+  - TALK ABOUT HOW THIS MAGIC WAS CREATED
 - view instructions
 - add ratings
   - use this opportunity to talk about material ui as well.